eternoendless/prestashop.github.io/news/_posts/2019-08-25-prestashop-in-2019-and-beyond-part-2-pain-points.md

 ---

 This is the second in a [series of articles][introduction] we introduced earlier this year, that aims to describe where we are, where we are going, and some ideas on how we'll get there.
+{: .alert .alert-info }

 # The Pain points
 _(or "What needs to be improved")_

 In the [previous part][previous-article], we described what the current architecture looks like.
-In this article, we will analyze what are the main "pain points", that is, architecture issues that are dragging the project behind.
+This article aims to analyze what are the main "pain points", that is, fundamental problems that are dragging the project behind.

 But before getting to that, let's address the elephant in the room.
 After reading the previous part in this series, probably the number one thing you thought of was "why _the hell_ is this so complicated?".

 There are many reasons for that, but I think there's one that can be found at the root of it.
 This will be a long article, so please bear with me.

+## Introduction

 First of all, I believe there is an all-too-common misunderstanding about very nature of PrestaShop.
 Many people think of PrestaShop as a product: something that you download and install to build your shop on your browser.
 But it's not.
 Or at least I don't see it that way, specially now that [Ready is a thing](https://www.prestashop.com/en/prestashop-ready).